edgedb/easy-edgedb/README.md

 Hint: the current constraint is `max_value(120);`

 5. Can you insert a HumanAge type?

+Up next in Chapter 4: [Jonathan: "This Count Dracula knows so much about history!
+I'm glad I came."](../chapter4/index.md)

 # Chapter 4 - "What a strange man this Count Dracula is."